-A volcanic eruption in Indonesia nearly 200 years ago affected climate around the globe (researchers believe), leaving decimated crops in its wake.
+A volcanic eruption in Indonesia more than 200 years ago affected climate around the globe (researchers believe), leaving decimated crops in its wake.
 The Oneida suffered, too, enduring the failure of their Indian corn.
 A man named Dr. Jonas Baldwin offered friendship and aid to the Oneida during this difficult time and the friendship – as well as a lovely gift – would be reciprocated.

 How cold was it?
 For that answer, we look to “Pierce on the Weather,” a publication that chronicled weather conditions until 1846.
 According to “The Friend,” an 1873 Society of Friends book, “Pierce on the Weather” was the ultimate source to “get our old time comparisons.”*

 To understand the circumstances through which the Oneida and others survived during the “the year without summer,” here is a breakdown by month as published in an unknown Rochester newspaper, which stated that the listing was “extracted in part from ‘Pierce on the Weather’”:

 “January was mild – so much so as to render fires almost needless in sitting-rooms.
 December preceding was very cold.